-Once you have prepared your information interview questions and reviewed them with your counsellor, it is almost time to conduct your interviews!
+Once you have prepared your information interview questions and reviewed them with your counsellor, it's almost time to conduct your interviews!

-You are very close to gaining key information to gauge if your top career options are a fit for you.
+You're very close to gaining key information to gauge if your top career options are a fit for you.

-In preparation for your interviews, review the following Dos and Don'ts:
+In preparing for your interviews, review the following Dos and Don'ts: